Skip to main content

 Academic eligibility

 To apply, you should have obtained, or be about to obtain, a 1st or 2:1 UK Honours degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science or technology.
-If you have a 2:2 degree you will be considered if you also have a master’s degree or have significant relevant non-academic experience.
+If you have a 2:2 degree you will be considered if you also have a master’s degree with at least a Merit classification, or the international equivalent.

 In addition, due to the strong mathematical component of the taught course in the first year and the quantitative emphasis in our projects, a minimum of a grade B in A-level Maths or an equivalent qualification or experience is required.